AxelKrypton/genogram/README.md

 ## The `genogram` package &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [![Version](https://img.shields.io/badge/Version-2.0-blue.svg)](https://github.com/AxelKrypton/genogram/releases)

-This is a small for-fun project which lead to a small LaTeX package.
+This is a small for-fun project which led to a small LaTeX package.
 It is probably not about the most useful package, since it is about drawing simple genograms, but it might still be inspiring for somebody, somewhere at some point. :sweat_smile:

 If you are interested in knowing more about it, have a glance to [the manual](genogram_manual.pdf).
 Here below you find an example of what the package can produce.